404-Labor/project-time-tracker/README.md

 ## Usage

 Simply open and work on your files as usual.
 The extension will automatically track and log your time.
-You can view the logs in the `time_log.txt` file located in your workspace directory.
+You can view the logs in the `time_log.json` file located in your workspace directory.

+To view detailed statistics or export your log data:

+1. Click on the "Time Spent" status bar item.
+2. The Project Time Tracker panel will open.
+3. Use the filters and export buttons as needed.

 ## Example Log